shaikhmyousuf/shaikhmyousuf/README.md

 - 👋 Hi, I’m @shaikhmyousuf
 - 👀 I’m interested in Learning more about AI
-- 🌱 I’m currently waiting to start my MSc in Applied AI at Cranfield University.
+- 🌱 I’ve completed my MSc in Applied AI at Cranfield University.
-- 💞️ I’m looking to collaborate on projects related to the application of AI in the aerospace industry.
+- 💞️ I’m looking to keep learning about the application of AI in industry 4.0
 - 📫 How to reach me ...email me at shaikhmyousuf.1@gmail.com

 Cheers!